 No matter where you are in your teaching career, you know that educators never stop learning.
 There is so much to know about educational theory and practice; it’s essential that teachers build a strong foundation of best practices early in their careers that they can continue to build upon, becoming more effective educators by the day.

-This series of courses was created by teachers for teachers.
-Ideas, strategies and resources are presented that are based on the latest in thinking about the art and practice of teaching.
-For those who are new or fairly new to classroom teaching or for the conscientious educator who just wants to focus on a certain area, these courses will provide necessary skills and support toward creating a successful learning environment in your classroom.
+This series of flexible, online, self-paced courses was created by teachers for teachers, based on the latest approaches to the art and practice of teaching.
+Whether you are new or fairly new to classroom teaching or you’re a conscientious educator who wants to focus on a specific content area, new teacher training courses such as Introduction to Restorative Practices and Teaching Strategies for English Language Learners will provide the skills and resources you need to create a successful, equitable learning environment in your classroom.

 Online two-unit professional growth course for K-12 educators that focuses on the integration of student choice into curriculum to boost student engagement and achievement.

 Online course for K-12 educators and administrators on how to connect to students with SEL and technology in the learning environment

 This is a 2.0-unit course.
 If you are wanting to enroll in the 3.0-unit version, go to course page for EDU-X745P3 instead.

 Online 3-unit course for K-12 educators and administrators on how to connect to students with SEL and technology in the learning environment.

 This is a 3.0-unit course.
 If you are wanting to enroll in the 2.0-unit version, go to course page for EDU-X745P2 instead.

 Three-Unit online course for K-12 teachers preparing for new school year which may be returning for the first time from teaching remotely due to COVID-19 which includes social emotional learning, trauma-informed instruction and how to advance and improve student learning with an innovator’s mindset.